 Located one block south of 84th Street and two blocks west of Byron Center Ave.
 From 131, go West on 84th Street to the four corners of Byron Center Avenue.
 Turn left, go one block, turn right go two blocks and you will see our wonderful two story building.

-NEW HOURS: Tuesdays from 10:00am – 4:00PM.
+NEW HOURS: Tuesday from 9:00am – 12 Thursday 9:00am – noon.
 Closed for winter except by appointment.
 Open for tours with prior arrangement.

 Website Donated by: